UCAS code: F800

 We are committed to offering high-quality education to all our students.
 However, please be advised that there may be changes to course options and delivery.
 All decisions are made to ensure we can provide the highest standards for your educational experience.

-Although we endeavour to provide a wide range of optional courses to choose from, these can be subject to change or cancellation at short notice.
-Places on optional courses can be limited due to course capacity and timetabling constraints.
+Additionally, places on optional courses can be limited due to course capacity and timetabling constraints.
 It may not be possible to guarantee every offer holder their top choice of optional courses.

 Changes to field trips